lyovushka/netbook/README.md

     }

-Euporie, a related project, has some [examples](https://euporie.readthedocs.io/en/latest/pages/keybindings.html)
+Euporie, a related project, also has some [examples](https://euporie.readthedocs.io/en/latest/pages/keybindings.html),

 ## Development